raul23/pyebooktools/README.rst

 |

+Note that two ebook files don't have metadata files associated with them.

-We want to split this folder into folders containing only one file each:
+We want to split this folder into folders containing two files each:

 .. code-block:: terminal

-   $ ebooktools split --fpf 1 ~/folder_with_books/ -o ~/output_folder/
+   $ ebooktools split --fpf 2 ~/folder_with_books/ -o ~/output_folder/

 **Output:** content of ``output_folder``